Personal, Social and Health Education (PSHE) Curriculum at Geoffrey Field Junior School

 Personal, Social and Health Education in our school aims to promote each child’s personal development.
-We want them to leave Geoffrey Field Junior School armed with the knowledge, attitudes, skills and strategies they will need to be safe, happy, productive members of their families, schools and society.
+We want them to leave Geoffrey Field Junior School armed with the knowledge, attitudes, skills and strategies they will need to be safe, healthy and productive members of their families, schools and society.

 Sex and Relationship Education

-Our scheme of work for sex and relationship education (click here for details) covers all the year groups and ensures that children build on their previous knowledge.
+Our scheme of work for sex and relationship education (SRE Curriculum Overview) covers all the year groups and ensures that children build on their previous knowledge.
 Children are encouraged to discuss what they already know so that the teacher can cover misunderstanding and gaps.
 A variety of resources are used for this work – sometimes videos but often research work and discussion.

 School’s Statement on Sex and Relationship Education